GradedJestRisk/db-training/RDBMS/PostgreSQL/performance/memory/memory.md

 ```

 Memory usage can be broadly simplified into two values
-, Virtual Memory (VMEM) which a program believes it has
+- Virtual Memory (VMEM) which a program believes it has
-and Resident Set Size (RSS) which is the actual amount of memory it uses.
+- Resident Set Size (RSS) which is the actual amount of memory it uses.

 ```shell
 man proc | vi -